not-finley/JukeBox/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`feature/your-feature-name`).